-To sanitise use Coopers Sanitiser or:
+To sanitise:

-- Place 1/2 cup of unscented household bleach in fermenter.
-(Active ingredient is sodium hypochlorite, as in baby bottle sterilant) - Fill with cool water. - Place all equipment in fermenter and let soak for at least 30 mins. - Rinse with hot water to remove all traces of chlorine smell. - The fermenter lid need only be cleaned then rinsed with hot water.
+- Place 1/2 cup of unscented household bleach in fermenter. - Fill with cool water. - Place all equipment in fermenter and let soak for at least 30 mins. - Rinse with hot water to remove all traces of chlorine smell. - The fermenter lid need only be cleaned then rinsed with hot water.

-DETERMINING ALCOHOL CONTENT
+DETERMINING ALCOHOL CONTENT: